FOSS4GAcademy/GST103FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 10. Add the gp_veg041008.shp shapefile to QGIS Desktop and save this as a new shapefile in UTM Zone 10 NAD83.
 11. Add the NF_roads, NF_trails, and watershed_huc4 shapefiles to QGIS Desktop.

 These last three layers are all shapefiles in the correct CRS.
 However, they extend beyond the forest boundary.
-Let's clip the layers to within the forest boundary.
+We need to clip the layers to within the forest boundary.

 12. Use the Vector | Geoprocessing Tools | Clip tool to clip the roads, trails, and watershed to the forest boundary (example clip parameters shown in the figure below).
 You can give them the same output name, but end it with clip.
 For example, NF_roads will become NF_roads_clip.